LethaMasahiro/digital-garden-level-design/_notes/Methods/Game Design Document.md

 		3. Localization: Which languages do you support?
 	10. Other ideas: Add anything that was missing in the previous sections.

-- getting more specific: Depending on the role and the section in which you need the document, decide on which type of document you need (Schell)
+- Getting more specific: Depending on the role and the section in which you need the document, decide on which type of document you need (_Source: [[Schell 2014 - A Book of Lenses]]_)

 	- Design: